Root Canal Treatment Process: Step-by-Step Guide

 Preparing the Patient for the Procedure

 Before the root canal procedure begins, the patient is prepared to ensure comfort and minimize any potential complications.
 This preparation includes administering local anesthesia to numb the tooth and surrounding area, explaining the procedure steps to the patient, and discussing any post-treatment care instructions.
+At Dazzle Dental Clinic, patient comfort is a top priority, and every effort is made to ensure a relaxed and pain-free experience.

 Step 1: Anesthesia and Tooth Isolation